Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

 ## License
 🌱
-This project is licensed under the ITSS
+-This project is licensed under the ITSS.
-This project is funded and supported by IEEE ITSS.
+-This project is funded and supported by IEEE ITSS.